arushsharma24/chrome-firefox-imgs/README.md

 # chrome-firefox-imgs
-This page displays on chrome and firefox
+This page displays differently on chrome and firefox